Salvation Army financial assistance in Eastern Massachusetts.

-Thanksgiving and Christmas programs will provide thousands of individuals and children dinners, winter coats, toys, gifts, and clothing.
-Also during the holidays many people need some extra help to pay their everyday bills, so low income clients who are determined to be qualified may receive financial assistance during this time.
+Thanksgiving and free Christmas programs will provide thousands of low income individuals as well as children dinners, winter coats, toys, gifts, and clothing.
+Also during the holidays many people need some extra help to pay their everyday bills, so low income clients who are determined to be qualified may receive financial assistance from the Salvation Army during this time.
 Funds can help them pay for and meet basic needs, such as vouchers for paying rent, funds for utilities, and even assistance for food pantry items/ grocery store.

 Many people may not have immediate family in the Massachusetts region, or they are alone.
 Volunteers from the Salvation Army can visit nursing home residents and people in hospitals in order bring them some Christmas cheer, gifts, and fellowship.
 Meals may also be delivered to seniors and the homebound.
 Find a listing of Boston area free holiday programs.

 Salvation Army centers in Boston as well as Suffolk and Middlesex Counties